-Ulcerative Colitis: Facts from a Survivor
+Ulcerative Colitis: Facts From a Survivor

-How Many People Does Ulcerative Colitis Effect
+How Many People Does Ulcerative Colitis Affect?

 One of the trademarks of ulcerative colitis is that the inflammation starts from the rectum and moves inward.
 Since your colon extends to your left side and wraps upward then descends down your right side, almost everyone who has ulcerative colitis will have ulcerations on their left side.